Ikea Ibérica fined by Spanish DPA

 - Do not assume consent with pre-ticked boxes.

 - Collect and store consents for 5 years (in case of inspection by DPA).

 Cookie Information helps you become GDPR cookie compliant

-Cookie Information’s Cookie Consent Solution provides your website with the necessary tools to becoming ePrivacy and GDPR compliant.
+Cookie Information’s Cookie Consent Solution provides your website with the necessary tools to become ePrivacy and GDPR compliant.